Singtel's annual profit plunges to decades low on Bharti Airtel charges

 Singtel will consider selling other strategic assets under the right conditions, Chua added.

-Shares of the company dropped to as much as S$2.50, their lowest in nearly two months, before pairing some losses to trade 3.8 per cent down in the afternoon.
+Shares of the company closed at S$2.51, down 4.2 per cent from the previous day.
 The broader index was flat.